The Benefits of Gratitude and 5 Simple Ways to Practice It

 1. Start a gratitude journal

 Keeping a gratitude journal is one of the best ways to build a gratitude habit.
 Studies have shown that those who write down their gratitude on a regular basis tend to be happier than those who do not.
-The key is to make a gratitude list part of your daily routine – so this is perfect if you already journal too!
-Try writing down three things you’re grateful for every morning and/or evening in a notebook or journal.
+The key is to make gratitude journaling part of your daily routine.
+It doesn’t matter whether you’re a keen journaler or just getting started, try writing down three things you’re grateful for every morning and/or evening in a notebook or journal.
 The Anti-Burnout Journal also has space for your gratitude of the day if you prefer a more guided approach.

 Some days will be harder than others and these are the times when you’ll need gratitude the most.
 If you’re struggling to think about what you’re grateful for, consider looking at some of the smaller things in your life that perhaps you take for granted.
 Don’t forget, you can be grateful for people (and pets) too!